Palak Chicken Curry Recipe

 4. Add the chopped onions, green chillies, garlic, and ginger.
 Cook for 8-10 minutes, stirring occasionally, until the onions are soft and translucent.

-6. Add the chicken pieces and cook for 5-7 minutes, stirring frequently, until the chicken is browned on all sides.
+5. Add the chicken pieces, cumin-coriander powder, turmeric powder, red chilli powder, and a little salt.
+Cook for 5-7 minutes, stirring frequently, until the chicken is browned on all sides.

-7. Add the chopped spinach and salt to taste.
+7. Add the chopped spinach and a little more salt to taste.
 Stir well to combine.

-8. Add a little water if necessary to prevent sticking, then cover and cook for 10-15 minutes on low heat until the chicken is cooked through and the spinach is wilted.
+8. Cover and cook for 10-15 minutes on low heat until the chicken is cooked through and the spinach is wilted.

 Notes